 Although we may have encountered moments of peace and even pure bliss, we often returned to our comfortable, superficial living.
 However, once we acknowledge, look at, and clear away the cobwebs of the past, we open the door to living in Peaceful Honesty daily.

 Rosemary McCarthy© Jan 18th, 2021, updated 2021, March 2023

 About Your Journey to Peace, Bridging the Gap Between Religion, Spirituality, Psychology, and Science.”

-About Book 1 of my new series, “Why We Are the Way We Are”
+About Book 1 of my new “‘Our Journeys to Peace’ Series, “Why We Are the Way We Are”

-About Book 3, Relationship Intelligence, Choose Your Ideal Partner, Improve Your Couple Relationship, Heal Your Family Relationships – due out late Summer 2022.
+About Book 2, Relationship Intelligence, Choose Your Ideal Partner, Improve Your Couple Relationship, Heal Your Family Relationships – due out late Spring 2023.